We arrived at Pine Acres campground just after noon and were assigned our site.

 Saturday evening, we met Rocco and Mercine Adinolfi at The Old Salt in Hampton for a great visit and a wonderful meal of seafood.
 None of us could finish our meal, which meant Sunday dinner was taken care of.
 Sunday, we watched as the seasonals and visitors with the souped up golf carts departed.
 Ah, the quiet was wonderful!
 Unfortunately, as the seasonals left, the rain moved in.
 It rained continuously both Sunday night and Monday.
 So on Monday, we decided to head into Portsmouth to have Dixie groomed at the local Petco; John shorn at the local Super Clips; and have a look at The Country Club of New England, which was opened in 2003, designed by Arnold palmer and constructed by our friend Ty Haubert.
 What a beautiful layout!

 After dropping Dixie off, much to her dismay, Suz and I headed into Portsmouth in the rain to find a spot for lunch.
 What we found was The Old Ferry Landing at 10 Ceres Street.
-It is a small restaurant, but the view was great (despite the rain), and the food was wonderful.
-Suz and I split a lobster roll and a cup of chowder, which was all we could eat.
-We picked up Dixie, much to her relief and returned to the campground. what a task in the driving rain on I95 and US101.
-Not far, but not fun.

 Today is the day for cleaning the coach in preparation for our departure tomorrow.
 Our next stop will be Camden, Maine where we will see Bob and Sheila Leach and feast on lobster to our heart's content!
 Until then, Cheers!